What is mediation?

 When is mediation held?

 The parties and the mediator choose the meeting place, as well as the dates and times of the meeting.

 The mediator will explain the mediation process, discuss any facts and issues involved with the parties, and establish some ground rules.
 Mediation sessions will continue until (a) a settlement is reached; (b) the mediator determines that a settlement is not likely to be reached; (c) the end of the first mediation session; (d) until a time agreed on by the parties.

 Within 7 days after mediation, the mediator will submit a Mediation Status Report to the court.
 If the matter is settled through mediation, the attorneys will prepare and submit the proper paperwork to end the case within 21 days of the settlement.
 However, if the matter could not be settled, the parties will follow the court dates set by the scheduling order or subsequent orders.

 What are the qualifications to serve as an approved mediator?

 Approved mediators must complete an extensive program approved by the State Court Administrator, as well as observe and conduct mediation sessions.
-In addition, mediators have to fulfill a continuing education requirement to remain on the court's list of approved mediators.
+In addition, mediators have to fulfill a continuing education requirement.

 Do mediators have a continuing education requirement?